 It’s officially election season.
-As a municipal website administrator, you know what that means: you can expect a huge spike in civic website traffic on November 7.
+As a municipal website administrator, you know what that means: you can expect a huge spike in civic website traffic on Election Day.
 FairVote estimates that 40 percent of the eligible population turns out to vote during a non-presidential election year.
 These voter turnout statistics translate to massive amounts of voter data that local governments will want to share online.
 If not properly managed, big data and large traffic volumes could wreak havoc on your civic website this Election Day.

 1. Communicate in Advance.
 Communicate in advance to your citizens in advance when you expect to post election results.
 This will help to mitigate high volumes of repeat traffic throughout the day before results are available.
 Communicate anticipated timing to citizens using all available communication platforms, including email and social media.